 Catholic Activity: O Antiphons - December 17 - 24

-December 17 marks the beginning of the "O" Antiphons, the seven jewels of our liturgy, dating back to the fourth century, one for each day until Christmas Eve.
+December 17 marks the beginning of the "O" Antiphons an ancient part of our liturgy, dating back to the fourth century, one for each day until Christmas Eve.
 These antiphons address Christ with seven magnificent Messianic titles, based on the Old Testament prophecies and types of Christ.
 The Church recalls the variety of the ills of man before the coming of the Redeemer.

 The antiphons beg God with mounting impatience to come and save His people.
 The order of the antiphons climb climatically through our history of Redemption.